-Two (or 25%) of the eight members of the Board are currently women.
-In 2019, if all proposed nominees are elected, the female representation on the Board will then be 29%.
-For a fuller discussion of the Corporation's position on board composition gender diversity see "Governance and Nomination Committee' below.
+Two (or 29%) of the seven members of the Board are currently women.
+For a fuller discussion of the Corporation's position on board composition gender diversity see "Governance and Nomination Committee" below.

 The Corporation has 3 standing committees.
 These are the Audit Committee, the Human Resource and Compensation Committee and the Governance and Nominating Committee.
 For Committee membership, please see the table below and the "Election of Directors" section above.
-For further information regarding the composition and qualifications of the Audit Committee please see the table below and the Corporation's 2018 Annual Information Form, section "Audit Committee Composition and Qualifications".
-In fiscal 2018, the Audit Committee held four meetings.
+For further information regarding the composition and qualifications of the Audit Committee please see the table below and the Corporation's 2019 Annual Information Form, section "Audit Committee Composition and Qualifications".
+In fiscal 2019, the Audit Committee held four meetings.

 Committee

-Governance Human

-and Resources and
+A 121 Governance and Human Resources and

 Audit Nominating Compensation

 Independent Board Members

-Laurie T. F. Bennett Х Х Х

-Edward H. Kernaghan Х Х
+Edward H. Kernaghan X Χ Χ

-Robert B. Magee Х Х
+Robert B. Magee X Chair Χ

-Philip B. Matthews Chair Х
+Colleen M. McMorrow Chair X

+Anne Marie Turnbull Chair

 Non-Independent Board Members

 Brian A. Robbins

-Nicole A. Kirk Chair Х

-Colleen M. McMorrow Chair
+Darren M. Kirk

-Paul E. Riganelli Х
+Paul E. Riganelli

-The Governance and Nominating Committee is comprised of four directors - two of which are independent.
+The Governance and Nominating Committee is comprised of three directors - all of which are independent.
 This Committee is responsible for, among other things, reviewing and reporting to the Board from time to time on the size, composition and profile of the Board, reviewing the qualifications of persons submitted as potential candidates for the Board and making recommendations to the Board in respect of same and annually reviewing the contribution of individual members of the Board and the performance of the Board as a whole.
-In conjunction with the Chair of the Board, the Committee recommends to the Board on matters of corporate governance.
+In conjunction with the Executive Chair and Lead Director of the Board, the Committee recommends to the Board the membership and Chairs of each of the Committees of the Board.
+The Committee is also responsible for advising the Board on matters of corporate governance.
 The Committee meets as often as is necessary to carry out its responsibilities.
-In fiscal 2018, the Committee met twice to consider a return of the Board to its traditional size of seven directors and to identify two new Board nominees that were required to fill two vacancies created by the Board's mandatory retirement policy.
+In fiscal 2019, the Committee met twice to update its charter and review its new director orientation practices.
 The Committee is permitted access to all records and corporate information that it determines necessary to discharge its duties and responsibilities.